uxpin-merge/uxpin-merge-boilerplate/README.md

 All the components are built with React.js and styled with Emotion.
 Styles are using tokens stored in JSON files.

+To learn more about Merge – visit [our wiki](https://wikiuxpin.atlassian.net/wiki/spaces/MA/overview)

 ## Installation

 This boilerplate needs node and npm installed to run.
 Once you're ready clone the repository and install all the dependencies (`npm install`).